 Banana Flour Bread is delicious and healthy way to treat yourself without any guilt.
 This amazing gluten free bread is made with quinoa flour, green banana flour and dried apricots.
 Hands down, the best banana bread without using actual bananas!
-This favorite family recipe is sweet, moist, and with plenty of banana flavor.
+This banana flour recipe is sweet, moist, and with plenty of banana flavor.
 It’s a classic comfort food that you can serve for breakfast or dessert.

 Green Banana Flour Bread equals Resistant Starch

-I made this wonderful green banana flour bread because I wanted to incorporate various forms of resistant starch into my diet.
+I made this wonderful banana flour bread because I wanted to incorporate various forms of resistant starch into my diet.
 Why?
 In order to diversify the intestinal bacteria flora that is a cornerstone of healthy body.
 I already eat various gluten free breads on the regular basis, especially this quinoa bread, but wanted to diversify even further.

 And as a result I’ve been having 2 slices of this green banana flour bread each morning with my eggs and my super tasty gluten free chocolate chip cookies made with almond flour.
 I just love it!

-Our modern Western diet is very limited in resistant starches and fiber-as a matter of fact westerners get a lot less fiber and starch in their diets than those in the developing countries.
+Our modern Western diet is very limited in resistant starches and fiber.
+As a matter of fact westerners get a lot less fiber and starch in their diets than those in the developing countries.
 We tend to eat high protein diets that in the long run will only create more work for the gut.

 It’s very important to feed beneficial bacteria residing in our guts with prebiotics and resistant starch (green bananas, lentils, potato starch and green banana flour).
 This will create the right environment in the gut (small intestine in particular) which is inhospitable to unwanted bacteria.
 This right environment, in turn, will lower excessive fermentation and inflammation in the small intestine and upper digestive tract and as a result improve our digestive health!